 This aluminium loft ladder has a pine casing and is more of a telescoping style ladder.
 What this means, is the ladder slides to get shorter rather than folding-up like the wood ladders mentioned above.
 As with our wood ladder options, this one boats plenty of durability and longevity.
 This ladder is intended for moderate use.

 Aluminium ladders are relatively affordable options for getting to your attic storage.
 One of the better features of these ladders is that they are less susceptible to the elements.
 This means they are not prone to temperature variations that can impact other types of materials like wood.
 They also are a rust-resistant option for those of you who live in more moisture dense areas.
 You will love the aluminium option for its sleek design and simple and lightweight features.

 The Budget Ladder

-This super lightweight ladder is the perfect option for those who hardly need to use this ladder but a few times a year.
+This lightweight budget ladder is the perfect option for those who hardly need to use this ladder but a few times a year.
 It has a load of 150kg’s and features wide anti-slip steps and handrail.
-This ladder is easy to install giving you easy access to your roof space for those special moments, like getting to your holiday decor.
+This ladder is easy to operate giving you easy access to your roof space for those special moments, like getting to your holiday decor.

 The Concertina Loft Ladder